7 Powerful Tips to Lose Weight After 50

 August 2020 Update

 It’s hard to believe that it’s been 2 years since I wrote this post.
 I wanted to let you know that this stuff works and it can work for long-term.
 At 58, I look and feel my best ever.
+P.S.
+I’ve put a video on the end if you want to see what I look and sound like.

 It is NOT impossible to lose weight after 50 and it really is up to you to understand why what you’ve been doing doesn’t work and what you can do instead.